 - The existing road alignment was followed to the extent feasible. - Following release of the public review EA in July 2013, many comments were received asking for fewer impacts to the Preserve.
 Additional modifications were made to retain the existing alignment throughout the project.
-The previously proposed realignment adjacent to the Chilkat River between Sta.
-430-436 that would have needed 0.26 acres of Preserve within the river was altered to avoid that Preserve acquisition. - As recommended by DNR, three access points would be blocked (HNS-10, HNS-11, HNS-18) to the public to restore habitat in theses unsanctioned use areas where garbage is being dumped and habitat-disturbing activities are occurring.
+The previously proposed realignment adjacent to the Chilkat River near MP 8.5 was altered to avoid acquisition of 0.27 acres of the Preserve.
+The alignment was also adjusted at MP 17 to avoid acquiring 0.61 acres of the Preserve. - As recommended by DNR, three access points would be blocked (HNS-10, HNS-11, HNS-18) to the public to restore habitat in theses unsanctioned use areas where garbage is being dumped and habitat-disturbing activities are occurring.